bottlerocket-os/bottlerocket/README.md

 When you're sending settings to the API, or receiving settings from the API, they're in a structured JSON format.
 This allows allow modification of any number of keys at once.
-It also lets us ensure that they fit the definition of the Thar data model - requests with invalid settings won't even parse correctly, helping ensure safety.
+It also lets us ensure that they fit the definition of the Bottlerocket data model - requests with invalid settings won't even parse correctly, helping ensure safety.

 Here, however, we'll use the shortcut "dotted key" syntax for referring to keys.
 This is used in some API endpoints with less-structured requests or responses.